Surveying the Landscape of Ethics-Focused Design Methods: Background Work

 \subsection{Design Knowledge and Methods}

 The notion of ``design knowledge’’ has been extensively researched in the design and HCI literature, broadly defining what constitutes design knowledge (e.g., patterns of reflection \cite{Cross1984-sw}, ontologies \cite{Willis2006-qb}), levels of instigation of design knowledge in design activity \cite{Kolaric2020-xq,Goodman2011-ak}, and different types of design knowledge \cite{Lowgren1999-oy,Lowgren2013-jt}.
-For the purpose of this paper, we explore ``methods'' as a particular form of design knowledge that enables ``the creation of design states'' \cite{Kolaric2020-xq} that support and advance a designer's capability \cite{Lowgren1999-oy}.
+For the purpose of this paper, we explore ``methods'' as a particular form of design knowledge that enables ``the creation of design states'' \cite{Kolaric2020-xq} that support and advance a designer's capability \cite{Lowgren1999-oy}, building upon decades of interest in identifying key aspects of design cognition and the support of design work through methods (e.g., \cite{Jones1992-gf,Alexander1977-rq,Papanek1971-fv}).
 We draw on the definition given by Stolterman and colleagues \cite{Stolterman2008-ty} of design methods as ``tools, techniques, and approaches that support design activity in [a] way that is appreciated by practicing interaction designers,'' and Gray's \cite{Gray2016-tt} definition that describes design methods as ``tool[s] that allow designers to support thinking, reflecting and acting upon design activities.''
+Both definitions are consistent with historical framings of methods in the design studies literature, such as Cross' \cite{Cross1980-pp} description of methods as ``step-by-step, teach-able, learnable, repeatable, and communicable procedures to aid the designer in the course of designing.''
 Within this framing, we wish to further describe how methods-focused knowledge allows researchers to better understand design practices, including the identification of areas where there is stronger and weaker support.
 Prior research on the use of methods by practitioners has shown evidence that methods are largely selected and used based on emergent aspects of the design context, where practitioners leverage knowledge enabled through the use of \textit{tools} either for thinking or generating artifacts \cite{Stolterman2008-ty}.
 In this sense, methods are primarily activated through a ``mindset'' rather than a precisely defined way to conduct design activity, and the performance of any given method or combination of methods is dependent on how a designer chooses to appropriate methods to support their design work \cite{Gray2016-ux}.